davidgarland/types/untyped/README.md

 # The Untyped Lambda Calculus, For The Uninitiated

-Although most of the systems in this repository are focused on type systems, this system aims to teach how the untyped lambda calculus works, in order to demonstrate how one is defined, and to teach the following type-agnostic procedures and concepts:
+Although most of the systems in this repository are focused on type systems, this system aims to teach how the untyped lambda calculus works, both in order to demonstrate how one is defined and to teach the following type-agnostic procedures and concepts:

 - Lambdas (duh)